Alejandro-ZZ/COVID-19_Dashboard/README.md

 # COVID-19_Dashboard
 Dashboard programed in python and made with Streamlit framework.
-Shows a brief information about COVID-19 status in Colombia.
+Shows a brief information about COVID-19 status in Colombia based in open data taken from [GOV.CO](https://www.datos.gov.co/Salud-y-Protecci-n-Social/Casos-positivos-de-COVID-19-en-Colombia/gt2j-8ykr/data).
+All data in the csv file is procesed and cleaned with the [pandas library](https://pandas.pydata.org/docs/reference/frame.html), graphics are construted with [plotly library](https://plotly.com/python/) and finally, everything is showing up locally with the [streamlit framework](https://docs.streamlit.io/en/stable/api.html).